getapper/serverless-mongo-proxy/README.md

 # serverless-mongo-proxy

-A serverless plugin that create a mongodb proxy
+A serverless plugin that creates a mongodb proxy